-- R. The College Conduct Committee shall make every effort to hear a case in a timely manner in order to remove any question the accused student has about continuance at Jefferson State Community College.
-If a student withdraws from the College before appearing before the College Conduct Committee, a hearing date shall be established.
-Pending the outcome of the hearing, a disciplinary hold shall be placed on the accused student's record.
-If the Committee determines that a sanction is warranted, the sanction shall become effective upon the date of the student's notification unless the Committee recommends otherwise. - 6.
-Sanctions - A. The following sanctions may be imposed upon any student found to have violated the Code of Student Conduct.
+- A. The following sanctions may be imposed upon any student found to have violated the Code of Student Conduct.
 More than one of the sanctions listed below may be imposed for any single violation. - i.
 Warning A notice in writing to the student that the student is violating or has violated institutional regulations. - ii.
 Probation A written reprimand for violation of specified regulations.
 Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found to be violating any institutional regulation(s) during the probationary period. - iii.
-Loss of Privileges Denial of specified privileges for a designated period of time. - iv.
-Restitution Compensation for damage to a property limited to the actual cost of repair or replacement. - v.
-Discretionary Sanctions Work assignments, service to the College or other discretionary actions.
+Loss of Privileges Denial of specified privileges for a designated period of time. - Restitution Compensation for damage to a property limited to the actual cost of repair or replacement. - Discretionary Sanctions Work assignments, service to the College or other discretionary actions.
 Discretionary sanctions (must have the approval of the vice president for Student Affairs or designee). - vi.
 College Suspension Separation of the student from the College for a definite period of time, after which the student may be eligible to return.
 To qualify for readmission the student must apply to the College Conduct Committee.
 The committee shall consider the student's request and make a recommendation to the dean.
 The dean shall determine if the student is readmitted.
 Conditions for readmission may be specified. - vii.
 College Dismissal Indefinite termination of student status from the college for a period of not less than two years.
 To qualify for readmission the student must apply to the College Conduct Committee.
 The committee shall consider the student's request and make a recommendation to the dean.
 The dean shall determine if the student is readmitted.
 Conditions for readmission may be specified.

 - B. Disciplinary sanctions shall be part of the student's educational records.
 The College Conduct Committee shall determine if a notation of an imposed sanction shall be placed on the student's academic transcript. - C. The following sanctions may be imposed upon groups or organizations: - i.
-Those sanctions listed above in Section 6 A, i through v. - ii.
-Deactivation Loss of all privileges, including College recognition, for a specified period of time. - D. The vice president for Student Affairs or designee shall be authorized to determine and impose sanctions in the case of administrative disposition.
+Those sanctions listed above in Section 6 A, i through v. - Deactivation Loss of all privileges, including College recognition, for a specified period of time. - D. The vice president for Student Affairs or designee shall be authorized to determine and impose sanctions in the case of administrative disposition.
 The vice president for Student Affairs or designee shall notify the accused student in writing of the determination and sanction(s), if any.
 Following a hearing in which the College Conduct Committee shall be authorized to determine and impose sanctions, the chairperson of the College Conduct Committee shall notify the accused student in writing of the Committee's determination and of the sanction(s) imposed, if any.
 Notification generally shall be provided within a timely manner of the conclusion of the disciplinary proceeding.
 Time limits may be adjusted at the discretion of the chairperson of the College Conduct Committee.
-Time limits for scheduling of conferences may be adjusted at the discretion of the vice president for Student Affairs or designee. - 7.
-Interim Suspension
+Time limits for scheduling of conferences may be adjusted at the discretion of the vice president for Student Affairs or designee.

+7. Interim Suspension